On Taste: You, Yourself

 Primaries (reds, blues, yellows) and secondaries (purples, greens, oranges) are thought to mate best with their color-wheel opposites.

-Note how shapes that suggest familiar things—in this case, what appears a pair of houses—create a narrative, bringing abstract placement closer to primative representation.
+Note how shapes that suggest familiar things—in this case, what appears a pair of houses—create a narrative, bringing abstract placement closer to primitive representation.
 Here, the addition of the primaries gives a sense of completeness, and takes the eye on a short trip from lower left to lower right. ( Your eye will see the red first.)

 Here is an outdoor scene filtered two ways, for low and high contrast.
 The grey is the more atmospheric, brooding.
 But black and white reduces the amount of information, and raises the level of drama.
 Most people are compelled by high contrast…why it’s so often the style of poster art.